-General Business Intended Student Outcomes:
+Program Intended Student Outcomes:

-- 1. Students will demonstrate foundational knowledge in the following eight domains: Accounting, Economic Environment, Finance, International Business, Legal Environment, Management, Marketing, and Social/Ethical Environment. - 2.
+- 1. Students will demonstrate foundational knowledge in the following eight content domains: Accounting, Economic Environment, Finance, International Business, Legal Environment, Management Marketing, and Social/Ethical Environment. - 2.
 Students will demonstrate the ability to use software applications and decision tools to aid in decision making and communication. - 3.
 Students will demonstrate effective written communication skills. - 4.
 Students will deliver effective oral presentations in business and professional settings. - 5.
 Students will demonstrate knowledge of various leadership methods and the ability to work with individuals from diverse backgrounds. - 6.
 Students will demonstrate the ability to analyze problems, apply theory, synthesize information, and evaluate business policies and actions. - 7.
 Students will demonstrate advanced knowledge and skills in Business Finance and Business Strategy. - 8.
-Students will demonstrate advanced knowledge and skills in the required general business concentration courses.
+Students will develop a second language proficiency at the professional level of competence and immersion and will demonstrate foundational knowledge in the cultural and political environments. - 9.
+Students will demonstrate advanced knowledge and skills in the international business environment.